-The vast majority of Claimants are truthful and properly receiving benefits to which they are entitled.
-Certainly there are some however, that attempt to cheat the system and in doing so cast a cloud on all legitimate Claimants.
+The vast majority of claimants are truthful and properly receiving benefits to which they are entitled.
+Certainly there are some, however, who attempt to cheat the system and in doing so cast a cloud on all legitimate claimants.
 The problem is that observed activities can often be interpreted in one or more ways.
-If you are the subject of investigation, we would highly recommend that you contact Silverman Law.
+If you are the subject of investigation, we would highly recommend that you contact our law firm.

-While there is nothing illegal about this, the carrier is not required to pay compensation benefits if a determination is made that you have failed to seek employment within your restrictions.
-This claim by the carrier will often result in extended testimony by the Claimant and physicians.
-Again, Silverman Law highly recommends that you obtain counsel.
+While there is nothing illegal about this, the carrier is not required to pay benefits if a determination is made that you have failed to seek employment within your restrictions.
+This claim by the carrier will often result in extended testimony by the claimant and physicians.
+Again, Silverman, Silverman & Seligman, P.C., highly recommends that you obtain counsel.

-That depends on who you talk to.
-Are there some Claimants who are intentionally defrauding the compensation carrier?
-Very definitely, and Silverman Law does not want to be associated with those Claimants.
-However, the vast majority of Claimants are not being fraudulent.
+That depends on whom you talk to.
+Are there some claimants who are intentionally defrauding the compensation carrier?
+Definitely, and we do not want to be associated with those claimants.
+However, the vast majority of claimants are not being fraudulent.

 One cannot commit fraud by accident; it is an intentional act.
 Claimants often respond to written inquiries from the carrier regarding their current activities and indicate that they are not employed.
-However, the carrier's definition of "employed" and the Claimant's definition of "employed" may be very different.
+However, the carrier’s definition of “employed” and the claimant’s definition of “employed” may be different.

-For instance, if you're on Workers Compensation and babysat for your niece every Tuesday and Thursday, would you indicate that you were "employed" on a questionnaire?
+For instance, if you’re on workers’ compensation and babysit for your niece every Tuesday and Thursday, would you indicate that you were “employed” on a questionnaire?
 Probably not.
-The carrier however might allege that you are attempting to defraud them and may argue that Section 114a and/or Section 114 of the Workers Compensation law is applicable.
-Section 110a provides that if there is a finding by the Workers Compensation Board that in fact the Claimant was perpetrating a fraud, the Claimant will be barred from receiving further benefits.
+The carrier however might allege that you are attempting to defraud them and may argue that Section 114a and/or Section 114 of the workers’ compensation law is applicable.
+Section 110a provides that if there is a finding by the Workers’ Compensation Board that in fact the claimant was perpetrating a fraud, the claimant will be barred from receiving further benefits.

-Even more significantly, under section 114 of the Workers Compensation law, this case may be referred to the local prosecutor's office for filing a criminal complaint.
-Silverman Law recommends that your counsel review every document that you intend to return to the carrier prior to doing so.
+Even more significantly, under Section 114 of the workers’ compensation law, this case may be referred to the local prosecutor’s office for filing a criminal complaint.
+Silverman, Silverman & Seligman, P.C., recommends that your counsel review every document that you intend to return to the carrier prior to doing so.

 Can an employer be charged with fraud?

-Currently the maximum is $550 per week.
-Under the new statutes this will change and will ultimately be linked to a cost-of-living index in New York State.
+Currently, the maximum is $550 per week.
+Under the new statutes, this will change and will ultimately be linked to a cost-of-living index in New York.

 Can I sue my employer?